Trucking Injury Reduction Emphasis (TIRES)

 8. Produce a customizable, trucking industry specific, online safety program for small to medium-sized companies.

 The TIRES project at the Department of Labor & Industries, SHARP program, has compiled a large library of documents regarding occupational health and safety.
-Below is a list of select publications from the TIRES project, which includes technical reports, tip sheets, and posters.
-For all other TIRES publications, please visit: Keeptruckingsafe.org.
+Below is a list of the most recent publications from the TIRES project.
+For all TIRES publications, please visit: Keeptruckingsafe.org or the SHARP Publications search tool.
 To hear about new content being added to this list, please sign up for our newsletter TIRES Newsletter sign up.

 April 2021 - Be an Ace with Jacks